 Many cat owners will laugh when you ask them about examining their cat's teeth.
 People believe their cats won't sit still for it or that their cat will just fight and scratch the entire time.
 It may not be the most straightforward task, but it is important, and being prepared will make a world of difference.

 Gather all your supplies beforehand so you can direct all of your attention to your cat.
-Choose a time when your cat is naturally calm; gently waking it up from a nap is a good move.
+Choose a time when your cat is naturally calm.
 Ensure that you are calm as well because your cat will pick up on any negativity or nervousness you have about the exam.

 You will want to find a comfortable spot with good lighting.
 It may also be easier to have a partner or friend hold the cat's mouth open while you examine the oral cavity.